Pepperdine-ISO/PEPP-SENF/README.md

 Credit cards must pass a Luhn mod 10 check to be considered valid.

 #### Social Security Numbers

+For Pepperdine University purposes, this version will not find SSNs starting with 010-019, 040-049, 0r 100.
+It will also not find DOBs.

 ##### Formats and separators